opnsense

 - Edit alias

-- Set Content to your WAN VIP address
+WAN_VIP - Set Content to your WAN VIP address

 - Apply changes to save configuration